neighborland/pres/README.md

 #### Presenters can create other presenters

-Often you will have one top-level presenter exposed per controller, which can then wrap child objects in presenters of their own.
+If you are awesome, you could have one top-level presenter exposed per controller, which can then wrap child objects in presenters of their own.

 ```ruby